pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_publication_repositories_librari.md

-## Uploading publications (instructions for repositories, journals, publishers) {#instructions-for-publication-repositories-libraries-journals-publishers-etc}
+## Sharing publications for TDM through OpenMinTeD (instructions for repositories, journals, publishers) {#instructions-for-publication-repositories-libraries-journals-publishers-etc}

 If you wish to register publications that can be harvested for TDM purposes through OpenMinTeD, you can do so